Jbleezy/BO1-Reimagined/README.md

 * Upgraded ammo cost reduced from 4500 points to 2500 points
 * Multiple players can now buy the Bowie Knife or Sickle at the same time
 * Claymores, Bouncing Betties, and Spikemores now all require the player to be looking at the wallbuy to be able to buy them
+* Sniper cabinet: weapon ammo now costs exactly 25% the cost of the weapon

 ## Mystery Box
 * Re-hitting the box is now faster (only 1 second delay between box hits)